Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 ### Add Shields
 **Difficulty:** Easy   |   **Skills:** Animation, Coding, Sound

 ### Break Apart Models
 **Difficulty:** Easy   |   **Skills:** Animation, Coding

+### Block AI and Players From Leaving the Screen
+**Difficulty:** Easy   |   **Skills:** Coding, User Interface

+Currently players and AI can move off of the camera's view.
+This should be corected so that they cannot move off of the screen.
+[Screen](http://docs.unity3d.com/ScriptReference/Screen.html) and [Mathf.Clamp](http://docs.unity3d.com/ScriptReference/Mathf.Clamp.html) are going to be very helpful for this.

 ## Medium Challenges
 ### Add Power Ups
 **Difficulty:** Medium   |   **Skills:** Animation, Coding

+Power-Ups enhance the game play by giving the player something that is different and interesting.
+They typically respawn randomly around the game screen.
+Some power-up ideas are:

+* A shield energy replenisher.
+* Advanced weapons that run out.
+* Refill the ship's hit points.

 ### Add Weapons
 **Difficulty:** Medium   |   **Skills:** Animation, Coding, Sound